neumino/neumino.github.io/movies.md

-### Jackass 4.5
+### Chip &#39;n Dale: Rescue Rangers
-*Released on 2022-05-20, vote average 6.8*
+*Released on 2022-05-20, vote average 7.2*

-Through outrageous, never-before-seen footage, witness the making of the Jackass crew&#39;s last go at wild stunts.
+Decades after their successful television series was canceled, Chip and Dale must repair their broken friendship and take on their Rescue Rangers detective personas once again when a former cast mate mysteriously disappears.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/xxEfgufpiL4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/p8E02oEkVok?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>

-### The Roundup
+### The Valet
-*Released on 2022-05-18, vote average 2*
+*Released on 2022-05-11, vote average 7.7*

-The sequel to the 2017 crime action movie &#34;The Outlaws&#34;.
+World famous movie star Olivia faces a PR disaster when a paparazzi snaps a photo of her with her married lover, Vincent.
+The hard-working valet Antonio accidentally appears in the same photo and is enlisted to pose as Olivia’s new boyfriend as a cover-up.
+This ruse with Olivia thrusts Antonio into the spotlight and unexpected chaos.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/ziG80PNrJYI?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Chip &#39;n Dale: Rescue Rangers
-*Released on 2022-05-20, vote average 7.3*

-Decades since their successful television series was canceled, Chip has succumbed to a life of suburban domesticity as an insurance salesman.
-Dale, meanwhile, has had CGI surgery and works the nostalgia convention circuit, desperate to relive his glory days.
-When a former cast mate mysteriously disappears, Chip and Dale must repair their broken friendship and take on their Rescue Rangers detective personas once again to save their friend’s life.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/p8E02oEkVok?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/1iyz4d8WoqQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>